nathanbodie/kickstart-godot.nvim/README.md

 # kickstart-godot.nvim

-My fork of kickstart.nvim with Godot plugins and DAP support configured.
+A fork of kickstart.nvim modular with Godot plugins and DAP support configured.

 # Installation